 Make the simple syrup.
 In a large saucepan, bring water to a boil and add the sugar.
 Stir until the sugar fully dissolves, and then add in the lemon juice.
-Continue to simmer the water until it starts to become a syrupy consistency.
+Continue to simmer the water on a low heat until it starts to become a syrupy consistency.
 Remove from heat.

 Pour the mango puree into the pot with the simple syrup and whisk it together until fully combined.
-Allow the mango nectar to fully cool as well in the refrigerator as well.
+Allow the mango juice to fully cool as well in the refrigerator as well.

-Serve.
 For single servings, add ice to a cocktail shaker with 4 ounces of both the black tea and mango juice.
 Shake well for 30 seconds, and then pour into a tall glass over ice.
 Garnish with a sprig of mint and a slice of lime.

 This drink is truly foolproof but here are some simple tips to ensure an ideal outcome that's tailored to your preferences!